The Gillespie Bequest: Vietnamese–Australian experiences of the Vietnam War

 In 2012 a bequest to purchase works of art was left to the Australian War Memorial by the retired Major John Milton Gillespie, a Vietnam veteran and immigration consultant.
 In recognition of both this significant gift and Mr Gillespie’s life and work, the Memorial decided to use the bequest to commission work that explores the wartime experience of Vietnamese–Australians and its legacy today.

 Memorial curators worked in partnership with 4A Centre for Contemporary Asian Art (4A), a national organisation promoting the work of Asian and Asian–Australian artists, to research and identify contemporary artists working with Vietnamese–Australian stories.
-As a result of this research Dr Dacchi Dang has been commissioned to create works of art responding to this important but relatively little-known aspect of Australian history.
-Starting in March 2016, Dr Dang will research and interview veterans who served in the war with either Australian or South Vietnamese forces:
+As a result of this research Dr Dacchi Dang was commissioned to create works of art responding to this important but relatively little-known aspect of Australian history.
+In March 2016, Dr Dang began his research interviewing veterans who served in the war with either Australian or South Vietnamese forces:

 I want to concentrate on the relationship between Australia and the South Vietnamese.
 Since their resettlement in Australia, the Vietnamese veterans’ stories have largely been silent in Australian communities.
 One of the possible factors to this under-representation of their stories in the Vietnamese or other Australian communities is that the soldiers still feel trapped from their painful past and loss of their homeland.
 Their stories and accounts of the war are of particular interest to me in my research for this project.
 My aim is to create a new understanding of, and a relationship to the representation of, the memories and experiences of the Vietnam War through the tales of Australian and Australian–South Vietnamese veterans.

-These stories will inform the creation of two major works of art, to be launched in 2018.
-The creation process will also be the subject of a short documentary produced by 4A.
+These stories have informed the creation of two major works of art, to be launched in 2019.
+The creation process is also the subject of a short documentary produced by 4A.

 Dr Dacchi Dang (b.
 1966) spent his childhood in Saigon, and his experiences of the war came both via the media and from the streets.
 In 1982, aged 16, he and his siblings fled Vietnam, enduring a traumatic sea voyage in a fishing boat, spending nine months in the Pulau Bidong camp in Malaysia before being accepted as refugees to Australia.
 On arrival Dang learned English and obtained a Bachelor of Fine Arts and a Masters of Fine Arts at the University of New South Wales and a PhD from Griffith University.
 His research-based practice has focused on the Vietnamese diaspora and the experiences and sense of identity of refugees.
 His work has been exhibited extensively both within Australia and internationally.

-For more information about this project and about participating in Dr Dang’s research, email: email@example.com.
+For more information about this project email: firstname.lastname@example.org.

 The Memorial thanks CPL Michael Morgan of Defence Force School of Languages for the Vietnamese translation.